MaastrichtU-IDS/dsri-documentation/docs/openshift-services.md

 Feel free to propose new services using [pull requests](https://github.com/MaastrichtU-IDS/dsri-documentation/pulls) or request new ones by creating a [new issues](https://github.com/MaastrichtU-IDS/dsri-documentation/issues).

-A service can be easily deployed services from a [Docker image](https://hub.docker.com/) .
+A service can be easily deployed from a [Docker image](https://hub.docker.com/).

 ---